localvoid/ivi/packages/ivi/README.md

 ### Server-Side Rendering

-There is no [rehydration](https://developers.google.com/web/updates/2019/02/rendering-on-the-web#rehydration) in `ivi`.
+There is no [rehydration](https://developers.google.com/web/updates/2019/02/rendering-on-the-web#rehydration) in ivi.
 It isn't that hard to implement rehydration, but it would require someone who is interested in it to maintain this code base.

-Primary use case for server-side rendering in `ivi` is SEO.
+Primary use case for server-side rendering in ivi is SEO.
 Usually when SSR is used for SEO purposes, it is better to use conditional rendering with `process.env.IVI_TARGET` and generate slightly different output by expanding all collapsed text regions, etc.

 ### Synthetic Events

-Synthetic events subsystem dispatches events by traversing "Virtual DOM" tree.
-Worst case scenario is that it will need to traverse all "Virtual DOM" nodes to deliver an event, but it isn't the problem because it is hard to imagine an application implemented as a huge flat list of DOM nodes.
+Synthetic events subsystem dispatches events by traversing state tree.
+Worst case scenario is that it will need to traverse entire state tree to deliver an event, but it isn't the problem because it is hard to imagine an application implemented as a huge flat list of DOM nodes.

-All global event listeners for synthetic events are automatically registered when javascript is loaded. `ivi` is relying on dead code elimination to prevent registration of unused event listeners.
+All global event listeners for synthetic events are automatically registered when javascript is loaded. ivi is relying on dead code elimination to prevent registration of unused event listeners.
 React applications has lazy event listeners registration and all global event listeners always stay registered even when they aren't used anymore, it seems that there aren't many issues with it, but if there is a good explanation why it shouldn't behave this way, it is possible to